owiegand/recipe-parser/README.md

 ### How To Contribute
 Most of updates and contributions to this libaray will come by adding new websites that this parser can handle.
 This libaray creates a very simple way to add new "website parsers".
 This is the step by step process for adding a new process:

-1. Create a parsing function instead of recipeparser.php
+1. Create a parsing function inside of recipeparser.php

   ```
   function <WebsiteName>Parser($WebsiteXPath, $URL){
   }
   ```
-2. Inside of the PHP function ParseRecipeData in recipeparser.php, a new if cases needs to be set up to catch the wesbites host name.
+2. Inside of the PHP function ParseRecipeData in recipeparser.php, a new if case needs to be set up to catch the wesbites host name.
 EG. for foodnetwork.com

   ```
   if($URLHostName == "www.foodnetwork.com"){